prakashkae/spacegamepy/README.md

 pip install pygame

-If your game uses a different library (e.g., arcade), replace pygame above with the correct requirement.
+If your game uses a different library, replace pygame above with the correct requirement.

-▶ How to Play
+How to Play

 Run the game with: